Back to Blog

 Graph view:

 The knowledge graph visualizes connections between your notes.
-It's not just eye candy—it reveals unexpected relationships and helps you navigate complex knowledge structures.
+It is not just eye candy.
+It reveals unexpected relationships and helps you navigate complex knowledge structures.
 Developers building technical documentation or studying new domains find this particularly valuable.

 Offline-first:

 Everything works without an internet connection.
 Your entire vault loads locally, search is instantaneous, and you never wait for sync to complete before working.
-This matters when you're on a plane, in a coffee shop with bad wifi, or simply want your tools to respect your time.
+This matters when you are on a plane, in a coffee shop with bad wifi, or simply want your tools to respect your time.

 Obsidian in Practice